ROglesby92/Spam-Detection-with-Machine-Learning/README.md

 The test data is about 4601 lists of data, containing values ranging from all over based of various statistics such as number of words, number of unigram words , longest word, shortest word, etc.

+To use.
+Simply

+python network.py spambase.data

+or any other dataset that follows the same principles of distribution, real number values for features and binary label result.